 The bottom line is that with something this important, you can’t leave the decisions to chance or a salesperson.
 You buy life insurance to take care of the people you love, and part of that process is making sure you know what you’re doing.
 So, how can you make sure you know how to buy life insurance the first time?
 Check out Part IV and V of this guide for a primer on first time life insurance shopping.

 IV.
 Choosing Life Insurance the First Time, Part I

-According to Senate Resolution 270 from the 112th Congress in 2011 ninety-five million Americans do not have life insurance.
+The most recent statistics show that, even after ACA, 28 million Americans are still uninsured.
 But while the total number of U.S. life insurance policies – bought by both private citizens and employers – is shrinking, standard life plans are still among the most popular form of coverage purchased.
 This means there are many people in your shoes, exploring life insurance for the first time.